DinMo

 Example of RFM segmentation

-Customer Lifetime Value (LTV) Segmentation: The value of a customer is determined by their cumulative spending over their lifetime.
-An LTV scale can be used to determine the offers to propose and rewards to offer in loyalty programs, etc. Understanding how a high-value segment interacts with your brand is relevant for guiding acquisition strategies.
+• Customer Lifetime Value (CLV) Segmentation: The value of a customer is determined by their cumulative spending over the duration of their relationship with your company.
+A CLV scale can be used to determine the offers to propose and rewards to offer in loyalty programs, etc. Understanding how a high-value segment interacts with your brand is relevant for guiding acquisition strategies.

-ABC Segmentation: This segmentation is based on Pareto's principle, which suggests that 80% of revenue comes from 20% of customers.
-It categorizes customers into three categories : "business assets", "development potential", and "economic management".
+• ABC Segmentation: This segmentation is based on Pareto's principle, which suggests that 80% of revenue comes from 20% of customers.
+It categorises customers into three categories : "business assets", "development potential", and "economic management".
 Marketing communications, and especially dedicated support, should differ based on the customer segment.
-The larger the customer, the more personalization is essential.
+The larger the customer, the more personalisation is essential.

 Step-by-Step Guide for Segmentation